Darmprobleme bei Pferden

 8. Abdominal pain posture or tense abdomen

-A horse that constantly pulls its abdomen away when touched, frequently looks at its belly, or reacts unwillingly when girthed is communicating discomfort.
-This can indicate stomach ulcers, an irritated intestinal lining, or accumulated fermentation gases in the large intestine.
-These signs are often categorized as "character" or a back problem – but the search often begins in the wrong area.
+A horse that repeatedly pulls its belly away when touched, that frequently looks back at its belly, or reacts unwillingly when girthed, is communicating discomfort.
+This could indicate stomach ulcers, an irritated intestinal lining, or accumulated fermentation gases in the large intestine.
+These signs are often interpreted as "character" or a back problem – yet the search often begins in the wrong area.

 9. Poor hoof quality or delayed hoof growth

-Hooves need biotin, zinc, sulfur, and other micronutrients – all dependent on functional intestinal absorption.
-Brittle hooves, cracks, slow growth, or problems that don't go away despite hoof care can be a sign that the gut is not absorbing enough nutrients.
+Hooves need biotin, zinc, sulfur, and other micronutrients – all dependent on proper intestinal absorption.
+Brittle hooves, cracks, slow growth, or problems that persist despite hoof care can be a sign that the gut is not absorbing nutrients sufficiently.
 Laminitis, which is closely related to insulin resistance and gut dysbiosis, is the extreme end of this spectrum.

 Category 3: Behavioral Changes

-In Part 1 we described the gut-brain axis: The gut and nervous system are in constant communication.
-What happens in the gut influences how the horse feels – and behaves.
+In Part 1 we described the gut-brain axis: The gut and the nervous system are in constant communication.
+What happens in the gut affects how the horse feels – and behaves.
 This category is most often overlooked in the stable because the connection to the gut is not obvious.

 10. Unexplained restlessness, nervousness, or increased spookiness

-A horse that suddenly or gradually becomes more restless, overreacts, paws in the stable, or has difficulty settling down – and for which there is no external cause – may be showing a gut problem.
+A horse that suddenly or gradually becomes more restless, overreacts, paws in the stable, or struggles to settle down – and for which there is no external cause – may have a gut problem.
 The microbiome produces neurotransmitters that regulate mood.
 Dysbiosis can put the nervous system in a permanent state of alarm.
 Stress hormones, in turn, further damage the microbiome.
-A vicious cycle.
+A vicious circle.

 → Zeolite binds metabolic waste products and toxins that can fuel this cycle.